yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/TransformingSequencesWithComprehensions.txt

 There are two more functions that help use reduce a list to a value.
 The Python built-in functions ``any`` and ``all`` are useful when asking Boolean questions about a list.
-The function ``any`` takes a sequence as input nad returns True if *any* of the elements in the sequence evaluate to ``True``.
+The function ``any`` takes a sequence as input and returns True if *any* of the elements in the sequence evaluate to ``True``.
 On the other hand, when ``all`` is applied to a sequence, it only evaluates to ``True`` if *all* of the elements of said sequence evaluate to ``True``.